ee538/TrojanMap/readme_student.md

 <p align="center"><img src="img/Step4.png" alt="Trojan" width="500" /></p>

 2-opt heuristic method gets the same result with the Brute force method.
 3-opt heuristic method doesn't get the optimal result and the difference is 0.2.
-Howeverm 2-opt heuristic and 3-opt heuristic are much more faster than the Brute force method.
+However, 2-opt heuristic and 3-opt heuristic are much more faster than the Brute force method.

 5.STEP5: Cycle Detection